All Episodes

 Have you seen that?

-And I just certain things you just wonder.
+And I just, certain things, you just wonder.

 I saw a statistic when I was doing show prep today.

-You know that African American babies are among the most aborted in America.
+You know that African-American babies are among the most aborted in America.

-Some people say 20, but let's go with 13, let's say 15 percent.
+Some people say 20, but let's go with 13, let's say 15%.

-Way to stop and think of that.
+Stop and think of that.

-But it's it's at a couple places on Twitter, and people have posted it, so it it uh it's not surprising if true.
+But it's in a couple places on Twitter and people have posted it.

-By the way, this is another reason why Democrats need things like amnesty and a constant influx of people that become their permanent underclass, because Democrat Party policies are actually limiting the numbers of future Democrats born in America.
+By the way, this is another reason why Democrats need things like amnesty and a constant influx of people that become their permanent underclass because Democrat Party policies are actually limiting the numbers of future Democrats born in America.

-They're just they're being aborted.
+They're just being aborted.

 You can't have 1.3, 1.4 million abortions every year since 1973 and have it not add up and be meaningful.

-And many of them are minorities, African American, Hispanic.
+And many of them are minorities, African-American, Hispanic.

-It's no wonder the Democrats need amnesty.
+It's no wonder the Democrats need amnesties.

 There's a whole bunch of reasons for it, but this is clearly one of the reasons.

-And it's we're being validated.
+And it's, you know, we're being validated.

-Every day there's a news story about how we made the right decision here just to write history books for young people telling them the truth about the founding of this country because it's not being taught.
+Every day there's a news story about how we made the right decision here, just to write history books for young people telling them the truth about the founding of this country because it's not being taught.

 And in places where it's being taught, it's trying to be untaught or unlearned.

-The North Carolina Board of Education hears debate about American exceptionalism.
+From the Charlotte Observer, the North Carolina Board of Education hears debate about American exceptionalism.

 The left never listened to this.

-The question of whether high school students should be taught that America's status is exceptional compared with other nations dominated debate yesterday over the redesigned advanced placement U.S. history course in North Carolina.
+The question of whether high school students should be taught that America's status is exceptional compared with other nations dominated debate yesterday over the redesigned Advanced Placement U.S. History course in North Carolina.

 This guy wants it put back in.

-Instead of teaching that America is a force for good in the world and stands for democracy and freedom, Krieger said, the new course is designed to promote a globalist perspective and basically teach what Obama runs around saying.
+Instead of teaching that America is a force for good in the world and stands for democracy and freedom, Krieger said, the new course is designed to promote a globalist perspective and basically teach what Obama runs around saying, well, there's no different, we're just a nation in the world.

 I'm sure they think they're exceptional in Belgium.